-While there may not be a more common or consequential financial question then “how much money do I need to retire?,” there isn’t a one-size-fits-all answer.
+Few financial questions are more common than “how much money do I need to retire?”
+Unfortunately, there is no one-size-fits-all answer.
 One person’s retirement income needs will be different from the next, depending on their circumstances and goals.
-Though, it’s worth noting that a Schwab survey found that on average, 401(k) participants believe they’ll need $1.9 million to retire.
-Whether you think that amount is too much or too little, this article will break down important factors to consider when determining the size of your retirement savings.
-A financial advisor can also help you answer this important question and guide you in a plan for retirement.
+However, it’s worth noting that a 2024 Schwab survey found that on average, 401(k) participants believe they’ll need $1.8 million to retire.
+You might consider whether that amount is enough or too little, based on these factors.
+A financial advisor can also help you answer this important question and guide your retirement planning process.

 The age at which you plan to retire is one of the most important pieces of the puzzle to determining how much you’ll need when you get there.
-Not only does your retirement age dictate when you’ll need to start tapping your savings, but it will also impact just how long your money will need to last.
-No one can predict exactly how long they will live, but having a ballpark estimate for the length of your retirement can go a long way in helping you determine how much you’ll need to have socked away.
+Your retirement age determines when you start withdrawing savings and how long they must last.
+No one can predict exactly how long they will live, but having a rough estimate for the length of your retirement can go a long way in helping you determine how much you’ll need to save.

 For reference, the average retirement age for men and women in the U.S. is 65 and 63, respectively.
-According to the Social Security Administration, a 65-year-old man can expect to live for another 19 years, while a 63-year-old woman can expect to live to age 86.
+According to the Social Security Administration, a 65-year-old man can expect to live for another 17 years, while a 63-year-old woman can expect to live another 21 years.

 How Much Income You’ll Need in Retirement

-Calculating how much money you need to retire will also require estimating how much you plan to spend on a monthly or yearly basis in retirement.
+Calculating how much money you need to retire also requires estimating how much you plan to spend.
 Will your spending habits change dramatically now that you will no longer be working?
 Or will your lifestyle and living expenses largely remain the same, requiring your retirement income to match that of your pre-retirement cash flow?

 While everyone’s income needs will differ, experts say the average retiree will need to replace around 80% of their pre-retirement income with savings and Social Security benefits.
 Therefore, someone with an annual salary of $150,000 would need around $120,000 per year to maintain their lifestyle in retirement.
 If that same person plans to live another 25 years after retiring, they would need approximately $3 million in savings and future Social Security benefits.